What Legal Options Do I Have if I Hit an Animal with my Car?

 According to the U.S. Department of Transportation, there are an estimated 1.5 million collisions between vehicles and large animals every year, costing drivers thousands of dollars in property and/or personal injury damages.

 If you or a loved one were involved in an auto accident with an animal, you may be able to seek compensation.
-Call the New Jersey car accident attorneys at the Lynch Law Firm to discuss your claim and see what options you may have.
+Call the New Jersey car accident attorneys at the Lynch Law Firm, PC to discuss your claim and see what options you may have.

 What to do After Hitting an Animal with Your Vehicle